 Early Life and Education

-Howard Stanley Marks was born in 1946 in Queens, New York.
+Howard Marks was born in Queens, New York, in 1946.
 He graduated cum laude from the Wharton School of the University of Pennsylvania in 1967 with a degree in finance and a minor in Japanese Studies.
-He later earned an MBA in accounting and marketing from the University of Chicago Booth School of Business in 1969, where he won the George Hay Brown Prize.
+He furthered his education at the University of Chicago Booth School of Business, earning an MBA in accounting and marketing in 1969, where he won the George Hay Brown Prize.
+Marks also holds a CFA charterholder.

 Rise to Success